Police: Parents delay help for wounded boy to scrub evidence

 "Their kids were always running in the front with their diapers on," said Marie Mosley, who lives next door.
 "They always yelled and cussed at them, which I didn't think was right, to cuss at little babies like that."

-Mosley also was surprised when she saw the mother emerge from the house showing little emotion, considering her child had just been shot in the head and taken away by paramedics barely alive.
+Mosley also was surprised when she saw the mother emerge from the house showing little emotion, considering her child had just been shot in the head and taken away by paramedics.

 The couple's three surviving children are in the care of the state's child-welfare agency.